 I admit it—sometimes I’m spoiled.
 It’s mid-winter here in Colorado, but we just returned from a road trip to Florida, courtesy of an invitation from some much-appreciated friends.
 Even on the coldest days, the beach was so much nicer than the snow arriving at home!
 Continue reading “Florida Offers A Mid-winter Reprieve”

 In honor of this coming Thursday being Valentine’s Day, I decided to present you with some hearts, courtesy of the Northern Flicker.

 I’ve long known that flickers are easily identified by their black bibs and spotted chests.
 But have you ever gotten a look at the feathers further down their bodies, such as on the side near the rear, or the rump just above the tail?
 It can be hard to see them, as they’re usually hidden by the position of the bird, or obscured by the folded wings.

 If you were stymied on Monday, now can you name this bird?
-The photos were taken in Arizona in April.
-The answer will appear at the end of next Monday’s post.
+The photos were taken in California.
+The answer will appear at the end of Monday’s post.